fools win

 I'm getting to the post I said I'd do.
 It's about "Yo Soy Betty, La Fea."

-All right, enough bullshitting lol.
-For this occasion, I leave this excerpt from "Une Saison en Enfer" or "A Season in Hell" by Arthur Rimbaud: "Délire II: Alchimie du verbe" trans. by me.
+I leave this excerpt from "Une Saison en Enfer" or "A Season in Hell" by Arthur Rimbaud: "Délire II: Alchimie du verbe" trans. by me.

 À moi.